Anand-kumar96/Word_Guessing_Game/README.md

 # JS-Project---Calendar

 #### By Anand Kumar
-This is a webpage based app of live Calendar.
+This is a webpage based app Word Guessing Game.

 ## Table of contents